-We appreciate any help you may feel called to in spreading the word of this author, book or our press and its mission, and humbly thank you for this cooperation far in advance.
+We appreciate any help you may feel called upon to do in spreading the word of this author, book or our press and its mission, and humbly thank you for this cooperation far in advance.

 " . . . in Wildness is the preservation of the world."